 Sadly, though, there’s not much to be impressed about.
-The pretty view is well hidden behind a thick glass and only a true professional can take a decent photo without any glare.
-The view is pretty, yet it is much like the view of any large city: concrete + concrete, topped with some glass and metal frames.
-Don’t get me wrong – London is absolutely amazing.
+The pretty view is well hidden behind thick glass, and only a true professional can take a decent photo without any glare.
+The sight is lovely, yet it is much like the view of any large city: concrete + concrete, topped with some glass and metal frames.
+Don’t get me wrong – London is amazing.
 But it’s the life in it that’s awesome.
 The skyline isn’t something you’d spend hours staring at.

-Sky Garden does, however, offer really nice muffins
+Sky Garden does, however, offer really good muffins

-If you’re absolutely decided to visit the Sky Garden then by all means – do.
-If you have a bunch of friends with you and you’re looking for a place to goof around and have a nice chat and a glass of something bubbly it might turn out to be a really cool experience.
+If you’re decided to visit the Sky Garden then by all means – do.
+If you have a bunch of friends with you and you’re looking for a place to goof around and have a chat and a glass of something bubbly it might turn out to be a really cool experience.
 My personal opinion of it should not destroy your holiday plan.
-You’ll have an hour and a half to spend there and if you catch the sunset it could be really beautiful.
-They do offer really nice coffee and some fab muffins, so if you’re quick enough to grab a table (not many of them) you could end up having a great time.
+You’ll have an hour and a half to spend there, and if you catch the sunset, it could be stunning.
+They do offer good coffee and some fab muffins, so if you’re quick enough to grab a table (not many of them), you could end up having a great time.